amirsalehag/docker_container/docker-swarm/swarm-cmd.md

 specify a load-balancer or specific IP address on a node with multiple interfaces.
 `--listen-addr` this is the IP address that the node will accept swarm traffic on.
 If not explicitly set, it defaults to the same value as
 `--advertise-addr` If --advertise-addr is a load-balancer, you must use --listen-addr to specify a local IP or interface for swarm traffic.
-I recommend you be specific and always use both flags. the default port that swarm mode operates on is 2377. is is customizable, but it’s
+I recommend you be specific and always use both flags. the default port that swarm mode operates on is 2377. this is customizable, but it’s
 convention to use 2377/tcp for secured (HTTPS) client-to-swarm connections.
 * Run the `docker swarm join-token` command from manager to extract the commands and tokens required to add new workers and
 managers to swarm: